oguimbal/jcool-docs/general/hooks.md

 This is the `mediationFailure` hook.

-When a mediation fails, this hook will be called with data that contains a link which enables you to download the proof of mediation failure that can be used in front of a judge.
+When a mediation fails, this hook will be called and will provide data including a link which enables you to download the proof of mediation failure that can later be used in front of a judge.

 ```json
 {